2019 - 2020

-Denison Seminars are specially designed courses offered each semester focusing on topics that integrate and transcend traditional departmental, programmatic, and/or divisional boundaries.
+Denison Seminars are innovative, specially designed courses offered each semester focusing on topics that integrate and transcend traditional departmental, programmatic, and/or divisional boundaries.
 Denison Seminars are liberal arts courses that are directed toward a broad and diverse audience.
-They have no prerequisites.
-Enrollments in Seminars are limited to 8-16 students with sophomore or junior standing.
-Denison Seminars are innovative, exciting opportunities open to all Denison sophomores and juniors.
+Students earn 4-credit hours in Denison Seminars, and they have no prerequisites.
+Enrollment in Denison Seminars is limited to juniors and sophomores.
+Courses are capped at 16 students.

 Many Denison Seminars include a travel component.
-Students normally are charged a fee of $800 for a course with a travel component outside of North America, and $500 for a course with travel within North America.
+Students are normally charged a fee of $800 for a course with a travel component outside of North America, and $500 for a course with travel within North America.
 Fees are automatically waived for those students with significant financial need as determined by the Financial Aid Office.
-Because of the unique nature of Denison Seminars, students normally may take no more than one (see Additional Points of Interest).
+Due to the unique nature of Denison Seminars, students normally may take no more than one (see Additional Points of Interest).